Russia attacks Ukraine with strike drones (updated)

 Movement of enemy drones

-At 6:35 p.m. — launches of guided aerial bombs by enemy tactical aircraft targeting the eastern Kharkiv region were reported.

-At 6:51 p.m. — a high-speed target was reported heading for Kharkiv.
+At 5:37 p.m. – A group of UAVs was reported heading toward Pavlohrad.

 Updated information